actuino/PiBuzz/README.md

 * Minimal hardware
 * Integration in available Pi cases
+* Still allow to use the majority of Hats
 * Usable on Pi Zero
 * Allow for several commands
 * Provides some kind of feedback